saurabhp75/saurabhp75.github.io/_notes/python.md

 8. Python passes function arguments by assigning to them.

-**Fact**: References can be more than just names.
-Anything that can appear on the left-hand side of an assignment statement is a reference, and everywhere I say “name” you can substitute “reference”.

-my_obj.attr = 23
-my_dict[key] = 24
-my_list[index] = 25
-my_obj.attr[key][index].attr = "etc, etc"

-Note that “i = x” assigns to the name i, but “i[0] = x” doesn’t, it assigns to the first element 	of i’s value.
-It’s important to keep straight what exactly is being assigned to.
-Just because a 	name appears somewhere on the left-hand side of the assignment statement doesn’t mean the 	name is being rebound.

 **Fact**: Python passes function arguments by assigning to them.
 ```shell
 >>> l = [1,2,3]